dcodos/roster_app/README.md

 ## Technologies used
 * **Bootstrap**: Bootstrap is used to create a clean look and feel for the site, while also helping to properly lay out elements.
-* **jQuery**: jQuery is used to make it easier to manipulate the DOM and interacct with the roster
+* **jQuery**: jQuery is used to make it easier to manipulate the DOM and interact with the roster
 * **Bootstrap-select**: This is a jQuery plugin that allows for more versatile dropdown menus.
 This is used for the filters which allow multiple items to be selected.
 * **HTML5 Web Storage**: This allows notes to be stored locally within the user's browser.
 All notes are stored in the `localStorage` object, so they do not expire when you close your browser.
 Only clearing browser data or manually deleting the note will remove it.